trippdavis/Pokedex-Day2/README.md

 Pokemon data.
 Look at the class, but there is nothing to write for it just yet.

-**Test your model and collection.** In the Chrome console, make sure the following work:
+**Test your model and collection.** Navigate to the [root url](http://localhost:3000).
+Once you are there, in the Chrome console, run the following commands and ensure they work as expected.

 ```js
 // Should print out the attributes of Pokemon #1